SSWConsulting/SSW.Rules.Content/rules/use-environment-newline-to-make-a-new-line-in-your-string/rule.md

 ```

 ::: good
-Good Example: The new line is created by the StringBuilder and has better memory utilisation
+Good example - The new line is created by the StringBuilder and has better memory utilisation
 :::